Sunday, January 28, 2024

 There is not enough fiction by Nathaniel Hawthorne; life kept getting in his way.
 But he wrote more tales and sketches than I once thought.

 Much better known are two other short-fiction collections.
 The first is a recognized classic of American literature, Twice-Told Tales.
 The second, Mosses From An Old Manse, may be his greatest book.
-Now I found this later collection with some of the last short pieces Hawthorne wrote.
+Just recently I found this later collection containing some of the last short pieces Hawthorne wrote.

 Just how essential is The Snow-Image, anyway?